wwarthen/RomWBW/Source/Doc/ROM_Applications.md

 ## Dump Memory

-D xxxx yyyy - Dump memory from hex location xxxx to yyyy on the screen as lines of 16 hexadecimal bytes with their ASCII equivalents (if within a set range, else a '.' is printed).
+D xxxx [yyyy] - Dump memory from hex location xxxx to yyyy on the screen as lines of 16 hexadecimal bytes with their ASCII equivalents (if within a set range, else a '.' is printed).
+If the end address is omitted then 256 bytes is displayed.

 A good tool to see where code is located, check for version id, obtain details for chip configurations and execution paths.